AntheSevenants/Rekker/README.md

 4. Used for filtered coefficients
 5. Used as the transition colour in the heatmap

+## Automatic dataset loading

+You can automatically load different datasets by specifying their locations in the URL.
+This is especially useful if you want to share a direct link to a specific constellation of files.

+Supply the locations of the different datasets as GET query parameters:

+- `coefficients=data.csv`
+- `meta=model_info.csv`
+- `palette=colours.json`
+- `heatmap=gam.csv`

+e.g. `my-rekker-instance.local/?coefficients=data.csv&meta=model_info.csv&palette=colours.json&heatmap=gam.csv`

+This assumes these datasets are stored in your Rekker directory.
+You can also load *external* datasets, as long as the server they're stored on allows shared resources under [CORS](https://developer.mozilla.org/en-US/docs/Glossary/CORS).

 ## Future work

 * dynamic resizing